operand/agency/README.md

 # Install

+Please note that `everything` is still under active development and is not yet at a fully stable release, though it is very close.
+I expect to have a stable API within the next few days.
+There's not a lot more to do except for shoring up what's there with tests etc, but that may reveal some API changes.

-I haven't published this as a pip package yet, so for now just:
+As I don't consider it fully stable yet, I haven't published this as a pip package, so for now just:
 ```
 git clone git@github.com:operand/everything.git
 pip install ./everything